mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 - **Roles per account**: 1,000
 - **Policies per user/group/role**: 10 managed policies
 - **Policy size**: 2,048 characters for inline policies, 6,144 characters for managed policies

+## Practical
+### Passowrd Policy
+Go to IAM > Access Management > Account Settings.
+In account settings page there will be password policy card and then click on "Edit" button on that card.

+On "Edit password policy" page > Password policy card there will be two options
+* IAM Default
+  * For keeping default IAM options
+* Custom
+  * For creating custom IAM

+### Default options are
+#### Password minimum length
+8 characters
+#### Password strength
+Include a minimum of three of the following mix of character types:
+* Uppercase
+* Lowercase
+* Numbers
+* Non-alphanumeric characters

+#### Other requirements
+* Never expire password
+* Must not be identical to your AWS account name or email address

+### Custom options
+We can change minimum length(Needs to be between 6 and 128)

+And can check or unchcheck
+#### Password strength
+* Require at least one uppercase letter from the Latin alphabet (A-Z)
+* Require at least one lowercase letter from the Latin alphabet (a-z)
+* Require at least one number
+* Require at least one non-alphanumeric character ( ! @ # $ % ^ & * ( ) _ + - = [ ] {} | ' )

+##### Other requirements
+* Turn on password expiration
+  * If check then will be a box for number of days after it will expair.
+* Password expiration requires administrator reset
+* Allow users to change their own password
+* Prevent password reuse
+  * If check then will be a box for number of password aws will be remembers for preventing reuse.

+### Setup MFA
+Click on profile at the top right and on the list click on "Security credentials".
+At the "My security credentials" page at "Multi-factor authentication" card click on "Assign MFA device".
+Now it will open "Select MFA device" and give a name of your device and select "Authenticator app" for MFA device and then click on "Next".

+Now click on "Show QR code" and scan that at google authenticator app and type two code from google authenticator app and click on "Add MFA".

+From now AWS will ask for MFA code everytime while login.

 # Resources
 * [AWS in ONE VIDEO 🔥 For Beginners 2025 [HINDI] | MPrashant](https://www.youtube.com/watch?v=N4sJj-SxX00)